smohdarif/jas_helm_install/README.md

-Instead of installing Artifactory, Xray and JAS all in one shot, it is recommended to :
+Instead of installing Artifactory, Xray and JAS all in one shot (in AWS EKS or in GKE ), it is recommended to :
 ```text
 a) Create  the secrets ( for all user passwords, binarystore configuration , system.yaml etc)
 b) first install  Artifactory , login to it and set the Artifactory base url